I was very enthusiastic to learn about vipassana meditation.

 Think of this way, what happens to our 10 days’ antibiotic dose if we stop in 5 days?
 Does an antibiotic work in our body?

-This is what I learned personally from any kind of training in my life: once anything good becomes a habit, we have to treat it as a lifelong project.
+This is what I learned personally from any kind of training in my life: once anything good becomes a habit, we have to treat it as a lifelong task.

 The benefit would be exponential.

-Once we start the project, we have to stop for a day when we still feel like continuing to do it and do it tomorrow, and day after tomorrow again.
+Once we start the task, we have to stop for a day when we still feel like continuing to do it and do it tomorrow, and day after tomorrow again.
+Aristotle said, “We are what we repeatedly do.
+Excellence, then, is not an act, but a habit.”

-We’re not only looking for our project, it’s also looking for us.
-We wouldn’t have had the desire for a project in the first place if some higher power or our intuition didn’t put it there.
+We’re not only looking for our act, it’s also looking for us.
+We wouldn’t have had the desire for an act in the first place if some higher power or our intuition didn’t put it there.

 Our teacher ended his session by saying, “if nothing works in your life, your daily routine of any good habit will work.
-I don’t have scientific backing at this point but your daily routine will change your biology, the nervous system.”
+Remember, there is a scientific backing, your daily routine will change your biology particularly, the nervous system.”

-He said to me, “you’re in prediabetic level, and your cholesterol is also slightly higher, you’ve to lower these numbers.”
+He said to me, “you’re pre-diabetic, and your cholesterol is also slightly higher, you’ve to lower these numbers.”

 I pondered and asked myself how did it happen?
 I always felt that I’m healthy but I never knew where and how I screwed up my health.

-A sudden but random question came to mind, I asked, “doctor, what exactly this insulin is and why it’s not working in my body?”
+A sudden but random question came to mind, I asked, “doctor, what exactly this insulin resistance is and why my body isn’t properly responding to insulin?”

-To my surprise, my doctor said that insulin is a hormone and after that sentence, I simply saw only his blagging, he couldn’t answer it properly.
+To my surprise, my doctor said that insulin is a hormone and after that sentence, I simply saw only he was making circle without clear scientific knowledge, he couldn’t answer it properly.

 It was quite a shock for me.